Amortizing Perpetual Options: Discussion and Applications

 Consider that installment options have been traded in over-the-counter markets already~\cite{kimura2009american}.
 However, as noted in Section~\ref{sec:ampo}, such options are non-fungible because of the specific requirements of installment payments and lapsing logic.
 In contrast, AmPOs provide an option type that can be transacted on a central limit order book.
 This exchange-based tradability permits more robust price-discovery and the possibility of more frequent transactions (due to, e.g., the ability to close long and short positions easily with market operations).

-Notably, due to the deterministic cost-of-carry of AmPOs, large institutional investors (e.g., pension plans) can hold a large perpetual protective position while only needing to pay small re-upping charges to maintain the desired notional exposure.
+Notably, due to the deterministic cost-of-carry of AmPOs, large institutional investors (e.g., pension plans) can hold a large perpetual protective position while only needing to pay $q V_t dt$ (or a discretized variant) per unit of notional over time to maintain the desired notional exposure.
 This is in contrast to dated options which require rolls around the expiry date.
 Such rolling operations become high-risk events due to the timing involved as, e.g., the Greeks of at-the-money options can explode near expiry.

-\subsection{Decentralized Finance}
+\subsubsection{Decentralized Finance}

-While exchange-tradability is beneficial in traditional markets, it is essential for use in decentralized finance (DeFi) due to the unique nature of blockchain technologies.
-Though non-fungible tokens exist in decentralized finance, they are generally traded in illiquid markets, such as \emph{OpenSea}, because every contract would need to find a specific counterparty.
-In comparison, fungible tokens trade in liquid off-chain limit order books or on-chain automated market makers.
+While exchange-tradability is beneficial in traditional markets, it is essential for use in decentralized finance (DeFi) due to the nature of blockchain technologies.
+Though non-fungible tokens exist in DeFi, they are generally traded in illiquid markets, such as \emph{OpenSea}, because every contract would need to find a specific counterparty.
+In comparison, fungible tokens trade in liquid limit order books or automated market makers.

 Automated market makers function by holding reserves of two or more assets against which anyone can transact~\cite{bichuch2022axioms}.
 These asset reserves are supplied by liquidity providers in exchange for the fees earned on every transaction.
-However, though the liquidity providers earn fees, their supplied assets are at risk of being sold to liquidity takers.
-Because of adverse selection effects, the effective position held by the liquidity providers (less the fees) is strictly worse than if replicated in an external market; this economic difference has been termed the loss-versus-rebalancing~\cite{milionis2022automated}.
-Notably, as a variant of CI options, AmPOs would be readily usable to hedge against this loss-versus-rebalancing~\cite{singh2025modeling} without requiring rolling-based risks.
+However, though the liquidity providers earn fees, their supplied assets are continuously exposed to trading by liquidity takers.
+Due to adverse selection, the effective position held by the liquidity providers (less the fees) is strictly worse than if replicated in an external market; this economic difference has been termed the loss-versus-rebalancing~\cite{milionis2022automated}.
+Notably,~\cite{singh2025modeling} proves that CI options can hedge this exposure; because AmPOs are a fungible variant of CI options, the same construction directly extends to AmPOs.